-This comprehensive study traces key thematic threads across all phases of Grotowski’s research, examining lesser-known aspects of his praxis such as performance opuses structured around African and Afro-Caribbean traditional songs and ritual movement as well as textual material from the Christian Gnostic tradition.
-Laster demonstrates the ways in which Grotowski’s long-term, rigorous practical work is an important paradigm of embodied research that continues to offer a rich area of inquiry within the field of performance studies.
-As an active process of research and questioning conducted through the “body-being” of the performer, the Grotowski work is a practical realization of the often highly theoretical and abstract discussions of one of the field’s main preoccupations: embodied practice as a way of knowing.
+This comprehensive study traces key thematic threads across Grotowski’s research, examining lesser-known aspects of his work such as performance compositions structured around African and Afro-Caribbean traditional songs and ritual movement as well as textual material from the Christian Gnostic tradition.
+As an active process of research and questioning conducted through the ‘body-being’ of the performer, Grotowski’s work represents a practical realization of the often highly theoretical and abstract discussions of one of the field’s main preoccupations: embodied practice as a way of knowing.

 ‘Offers a sustained critical analysis of key concepts in Jerzy Grotowski’s praxis and rhetoric that spans the entirety of his (and his successors’) work, one informed by close critical study; an impressive number of first-person interviews conducted in Polish, French, and English; and a nuanced understanding of Polish linguistic and cultural contexts.’ —The Drama Review